Cart 0

 Library Journal on Madness

 Sam Sax is a queer, Jewish writer and educator.
-Their most recent book of poems is Pig (Simon & Schuster, 2023) which Publishers Weekly called, “Vivid, sensuous, and gorgeous.”
-Sam will publish their debut novel, Yr Dead, with McSweeney’s in August 2024.
-They’re the author of Madness, winner of the National Poetry Series, and Bury It, winner of the James Laughlin Award from the Academy of American Poets. .
-Their first novel, Yr Dead, will be published by McSweeney’s in August 2024.
+Their most recent book is the debut novel, Yr Dead (McSweeney’s, 2024), longlisted for a National Book Award in Fiction, and called “profoundly original” by Kirkus Review in a starred review.
+Their most reent book of poems is Pig (Simon & Schuster, 2023), which was shortlisted for the Lambda Literary Award for LGBTQ+ Poetry.
+They’re the author of Madness, winner of the National Poetry Series, and Bury It, winner of the James Laughlin Award from the Academy of American Poets.
 A two-time Bay Area Grand Slam Champion, they have poems published in The New York Times, The Atlantic, Poetry Magazine, Granta, and elsewhere.
 Sam has received fellowships from the National Endowment for the Arts, the Poetry Foundation, Yaddo, Lambda Lit, and MacDowell, and is currently serving as an ITALIC Lecturer at Stanford University.

 In an interview, Sax was asked about what topics interest them most.
 They responded, “My work is deeply invested in Jewish storytelling, culture, language, and my family’s history.
 My work attempts to recontextualize us as a historically diasporic people, who’ve become beautiful through our movement and adaptation.
 Exile is a tricky word for me.
 Exile for some reason rings of the desire to return, of entitlement to land, to birthright, which led to the creation of that violent settler colonial nation-state.
 My work instead revels in estrangement, in the strange; it wants to live in what’s queer about being Jewish.”